 - The Administrator can remove any profile.

 - If you want to add a user from the lock screen on the Administrator profile, then open Settings.
 Hit System > Advanced > Multiple users.
-Enable the toggle switch beside “Add users from lock screen.”
+Enable the switch beside “Add users from lock screen.”